ryleenorman/DresstoImpressUpdated/READMEAssignment4.md

 #### What it Does

 This API takes an input of WeatherID and returns the Weather type (ex.
 Rainy, Snowy, etc.).
 This is another important service that will help us give the best recommendations to our customers for the day.
 This will allow us to include things like a raincoat, boots, or gloves that you may forget in the mornings while getting ready for your day.
+This API is from a new Stored Procedure added after the last assignment.
+The file for the new Stored Procedure is also in the repository.

 #### Inputs